 They thought light came in from the bottom to help light the diamond.
 Some diamonds were cut at the mine heads and had very interesting non-symmetrical faceting.

-Eventually the technology was invented that measured light return from a diamond and a modern brilliant cut with no window on the bottom and a larger table on top was invented.
+Eventually the technology was invented that measured light return (refraction) from an old-mine cut diamond.
+New cuts like the a modern brilliant, cut with no window on the bottom and a larger table on top were invented.
+It had a much great ability to refract light that the older cut styles.
 That was followed by the “ideal cut” with ideal proportions for light return.

 Ideal Cut, Brought to us by Technology